Started Business with Cash Journal entry is probably the initial accounting transaction.

 What do you mean by Capital?

-Capital is a Cash Paid to an entity against Shares or Interest in the business.
+Capital is Cash Paid to an entity against Shares or Interest in the business.

-The interest here means direct or indirect right to participate in the day to day operations.
+The interest here means the direct or indirect right to participate in the day-to-day operations.

-However, if the entity is a corporate body then the share holders can become board of directors and engage in the business operations.
+However, if the entity is a corporate body, then the shareholders can become members of the board of directors and engage in the business operations.

 There can be interest payments to the Partners and dividends to the shareholders for Capital contributions.

-Partners can bring in Capital either in the form of Cash or Assets (Applies only for partnership firms).
+Partners can bring in Capital either in the form of Cash or Assets (Applies only to partnership firms).
 For example, ABC is a Partnership firm with three partners, A, B, and C.

 Let’s See the Capital entry in :